 » SENSING LANDMARKS

 Sensing Landmarks is a continuation of the projects Baroque Architecture Submission and Gold All in My Veins.
 The project is a multisensory investigation into diverse architectural sites.
 The project brings together dance, visual art, architecture, music, and poetry with the aim of creating multi sensorial guided tours.
 For each site scripts, choreography, dance, music, video and scenography is produced along with specific foods and drinks to create experiences for the five senses.
-Local people are invited to participate in the creative process who have specific knowledge about or who feel a sense of love for the place.

-Bergen School of Architecture, October, 2022
+Bergen School of Architecture, Bergen, Norway, October, 2022

 Created with and performed by: Yohei Hamada.